sduzxj/ACGCL/README.md

+# ACGCL
-# ACGCL --Adversarial Curriculum Graph Contrastive Learning with Counterfactual Graph Augmentation
+This is the repo for our paper: Adversarial Curriculum Graph Contrastive Learning with Counterfactual Graph Augmentation.